loresuso/falco-action/README.md

 #### Config file - syscall filtering
-Captures can get very big and hard to manage.
-For this reason, applying syscall filters would help on keep captures light but with all the information we need to assess what is going on in our workflows.
+Captures can become very big and hard to manage.
+For this reason, applying syscall filters would help keep captures light but provide all the information we need to assess what is going on in our workflows.
-By default the action will drop the following syscalls contained in `syscall_ignore.config` file
+By default, the action will drop the following syscalls contained in `syscall_ignore.config` file.

 ```yaml
 {